davidhousedev/Bike-Shop-Map-Udacity/README.md

 This project was developed in conjunction with the Full Stack Web Developer Nanodegree at [Udacity.com](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

+This project is currently live on its [Github Page](https://davidhousedev.github.io/Bike-Shop-Map-Udacity/)

 # Libraries and APIs

 ### Libraries